firefoxic/gulp-stacksvg/README.md

 ## Usage

-The following script will combine all svg sources into single svg file with stack method.
+The following script will combine all SVG sources into a single SVG file with stack method.

 ```js
 import { stacksvg } from "gulp-stacksvg"